 - Protecting koalas on the Cumberland Plain (PDF, 248 KB)

-- New expert advice on koala corridors (PDF, 156 KB)
+- New expert advice on koala corridor (PDF, 156 KB)

 What we heard

 We heard and considered feedback received on the draft CPCP and exhibited documents.
 We have updated the CPCP in response to community feedback and advice from the Office of the NSW Chief Scientist and Engineer.

 The draft CPCP was exhibited from 26 August to 2 November 2020.
 All exhibited documents and submissions received can be viewed on the NSW Planning Portal.

 We received over 500 individual submissions from a range of stakeholders including community, landholders and developers, environment groups, industry, local councils, Local Aboriginal Land Councils and other Aboriginal groups.

 Key changes made in response to feedback include:

 - Planning controls replace the proposed conservation zoning of avoided land

 - Mapping of watercourses and riparian zones was updated to include small watercourses in the certified-urban capable land where no native vegetation is present